 ARIEL CHU is a Taiwanese American poet and fiction writer from Eastvale, California.
 A member of the Williams-Exeter Programme at Oxford University, she graduated from Williams College in 2017 with a B.A. in English.
 In 2017, Williams awarded Ariel the Hubbard Hutchinson Fellowship for excellence in creative writing.
-She is currently an MFA candidate in Fiction at Syracuse University, where she serves as a Fiction Editor for Salt Hill Journal, edits college application essays, and works as a graduate teaching assistant.
+She is currently an MFA candidate in Fiction at Syracuse University, where she serves as an Editor in Chief of Salt Hill Journal, edits college application essays, and works as a graduate teaching assistant.

 Ariel is currently working on a novel about cannibals, a short story collection about microscopic power plays, and a poetry chapbook about flesh-eating mushrooms.
 Contact her for further information and bad puns.